Hans Rohrbach

-Personal life
+Life

 Hans Rohrbach was a son of journalist Paul Rohrbach and his wife Clara (née Müller), who were married in Berlin in 1897.
 There was always confusion around Rohrbachs' name; one source gives his full name as Hans Joachim Albert Rohrbach, while the mathematician Bernhard Neumann believed this full name to be Hans Wolfgang Rohrbach, and was sure his middle initial was a 'W'.

-Rohrbach entered the Gymnasium (school) at Berlin-Friedenau in the Autumn of 1909 and studied there until Autumn 1917.
+Rohrbach entered the Gymnasium (school) at Berlin-Friedenau in the autumn of 1909 and studied there until Autumn 1917.
 He then entered the Fichte Gymnasium in Berlin-Wilmersdorf.
 After having successfully passed the school leaving exam in 1921, he entered the Friedrich-Wilhelm University in Berlin, where he studied mathematics, physics, and philosophy for two years.
 In 1923, as a head of the Berlin student organization Mathematisch-Physikalische Arbeitsgemeinschaft (Mathematics and Physics Working Group), he went with his father to the United States.
 The visit, which Rohrbach called his propaganda visit, was a tour of American universities to raise money for impoverished Berlin students.
 Germany's economy, which was undergoing a period of hyperinflation, was making life extremely difficult for students, who had to take employment to supplement their income.

 In the autumn of 1924 Rohrbach resumed his studies at the University of Berlin and studied there until 1929.
 In the late 1920s he started work on his PhD thesis, titled Die Charaktere der binären Kongruenzgruppen mod p2 (The characters of the binary congruence groups mod p2), advised by Issai Schur.
 He submitted it and was awarded his doctorate on 25 July 1932.

 While studying at Berlin University, Rohrbach met fellow student Rose Gadebusch (born 1905), who studied mathematics starting in 1925.
 Gadebusch took a major role in the Mathematisch-Physikalische Arbeitsgemeinschaft.
 After graduation she took a position at the Women's Gymnasium.
 Rohrbach married her sometime around 1932.